There is nothing more important than the landing page of your website, particularly when it’s selling your core product or service.

 What is a landing page?

 A landing page is a dedicated web page designed for a specific purpose like promoting a product, generating leads, or encouraging newsletter signups.
-They are sometimes called squeeze or splash pages, which is just marketing or design lingo for same type of page.
+They are sometimes called squeeze or splash pages, which are just marketing or design lingo for the same type of page.

 Some mistake the term “landing page” to mean the front page of a website, but that’s not true — the front page is the homepage, and it serves a different purpose.
 You could make a landing page your front page if that’s how you design your site, but that’s generally not the case.
 It is one full page dedicated to whatever goal you are trying to achieve.